 A moment later, as I continued to ponder this little kerfuffle, the proximate cause of it came into view.
-There, in a small clearing off to the right maybe thirty feet away, stood a wildcat, poised as though about to give chase.
+There, in a small clearing off to the right maybe twenty feet away, stood a wildcat, poised as though about to give chase.
 At my sudden appearance it straightened up and turned to look first directly at me, and then in the direction of the fled rabbit.
 A moment after that something else caught its attention, and it turned toward some other thing farther afield that its alert senses had detected.

 You have to say something in such circumstances, so I blurted out “Hey there, kittycat,” my tone of voice friendly but laced with surprise.
 This greeting was purposely nonspecific because of incipient confusion as to what, exactly, I was seeing.
 My first thought had been bobcat!
 But within seconds the exclamation point had turned into a question mark as it occurred to me that this thing, whatever it was, did not match the mental model I had for that particular creature.